North Dakota

 Visit Theodore Roosevelt National Park

 Theodore Roosevelt National Park protects colorful badlands where bison, wild horses, and prairie dogs roam.
-Scenic drives, overlooks, and ranger programs let visitors take in the landscape without long hikes.
+You can take it in from scenic drives, overlooks, and ranger programs without ever facing a long hike.

 Use the state parks and Missouri River lakes

-North Dakota's state parks include spots along Lake Sakakawea and the Missouri River, with fishing, boating, and easy trails.
-Summers are warm and long-lit, making the short warm season a busy time for being outdoors.
+State parks line Lake Sakakawea and the Missouri River, with fishing, boating, and easy trails.
+Summers are warm and the daylight runs long, so the short warm season is when everyone gets outside.

 Spend time in historic Medora

-The small town of Medora sits at the gateway to the badlands and offers history sites, a seasonal outdoor musical, and easy access to the national park.
-It gives retirees a low-key base for exploring the western part of the state.
+Medora sits at the gateway to the badlands, with history sites, a seasonal outdoor musical, and easy access to the national park.
+It makes a low-key base for exploring the western part of the state.

 What to know about North Dakota